summonholmes/mlp-pandas/README.md

 [Neural Networks Demystified](https://www.youtube.com/watch?v=bxe2T-V8XRs&list=PLiaHhY2iBX9hdHaRr6b7XevZtgZRa1PoU&index=1)
 as well as [A Neural Network in 11 lines of Python](https://iamtrask.github.io/2015/07/12/basic-python-network/).

+## Dependencies
+* python3-numpy
+* python3-pandas

+## Instructions
+Use these scripts interactively in an IPython environment.

 ## Overview
 The ANN in this example is also known as a Multilayer Perceptron (MLP) regressor with a single hidden layer.
 This will be referred to as 'the model' throughout this README.